jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 `yesterday or today and tomorrow`
 : items that contains 'yesterday' and 'today' and 'tomorrow'.
 When a mix of 'and' and 'or' is used, 'or's are changed to 'and'.

+any expression ending with `/`
+: show descendants

 `#cm`
 : items that contain a Critic Markup command/annotation